-Project Freight’s Platform will allow the driver less time managing their work and more time driving.
-By eliminating the 3rd party freight brokers, the platform will allow the driver the freedom to pick and choose work that fit for their availability, vehicle and location.
-The Project Freight platform will allow the driver to actively select their available days, desired work & routesProject Freight ahead of time, then our system will automatically match them with corresponding freight.
-Earnable income will be clearly displayed to the driver eliminating the need to contact the 3rd party freight broker to negotiate or confirm their earnable amount.
-The drivers will have the ability to create a profile with photo & logo, highlight their truck(s) and equipment, write a summary about their business, and display active insurance paperwork.
-The driver’s profile will also include their satisfactory score on Federal Motor Carrier Safety Administration’s Safety and Fitness Electronic Records System (SAFER), favorite routes, supporting marketing (website, YouTube Channel), recent activity, their story and Project Freight’s rating system measuring past performance.
-An Project Freight matrix will be designed to display these ratings based on the driver’s overall performance logged within the system.
-When outputting a driver’s rating, Project Freight’s matrix will consider multiple aspects.
-It will not just be based strictly on the shipper’s feedback.
+Project Freight’s platform will allow truck drivers to spend less time managing their work and more time driving.
+By eliminating 3rd party freight brokers, the platform will provide drivers with the freedom to pick and choose work that best fits their availability, vehicle characteristics, and location.
+The Project Freight platform will allow the driver to actively select his or her available days, desired work, and preferred routes.
+The Project Freight system will automatically match them with corresponding freight jobs.
+Earnable income will be clearly displayed to the driver on a per job basis, eliminating the need to haggle over fees and terms with 3rd party freight brokers.
+The drivers will have the ability to create a detailed online profile, inclusive of photo, trucking company logo, highlights of their truck(s) and equipment, a summary of their business, and active insurance paperwork.
+The driver’s profile will also include their satisfactory score on Federal Motor Carrier Safety Administration’s Safety and Fitness Electronic Records System (SAFER), their preferred routes, any supporting marketing materials (e.g., company website, YouTube Channel, etc.), recent shipping activity, and Project Freight’s rating system (which will measure the driver’s past performance).
+An Project Freight matrix will be designed to display these ratings based on the driver’s overall performance, as logged within the system.
+When assigning a driver’s rating, Project Freight’s matrix will consider multiple aspects of the equation.
+Ratings will not be based strictly on the shipper’s feedback.
 Drivers with high ratings will be financially rewarded by Project Freight.

-Once the driver has accepted the terms and conditions of an active shipment and the platform has assigned them the job, they will receive the exact pick-up location, exact drop off location, shipper’s contact information and a Bill of Lading.
-Their current location will be viewable to the shipper within Project Freight our system 24-hour before their expected estimated time of arrival.
-At the same time, the platform will activate a functioning message thread between the shipper and driver.
+Once the driver has accepted the terms and conditions of an active shipment, and the platform has assigned them the job, he or she will receive the exact pick-up location, exact drop off location, the shipper’s contact information, and the Bill of Lading – all automatically and electronically.
+The driver’s current location will be viewable to the shipper within the Project Freight system 24 hours prior to their estimated time of arrival.
+Simultaneously, the platform will activate a functioning message thread between the shipper and driver.
 The active message thread will operate through the duration of the delivery.
-The BOL, ppacking sslip and delivery receipt will be available to the driver for viewing although the shipper will be the only party allowed to update these documents.
-The system will notify automatically the shipper of the driver’s approach.
-The shipper or driver will be able to communicate with each other based on their progress or location.
-The shipper will have the ability to post messages through the active message thread like “Shipment ready for Pick-Up and located at our Dock”, “Need 1 more Hour to get the Shipment ready”.
-This open communication between the two major stakeholders will increase the ease of going business, less waiting time for the driver and the opportunity to be proactive.
-It will also act like an electronic ledger of communication, all time-stamped.
+The BOL, packing slip and delivery receipt will be available to the driver for viewing, although the shipper will be the only party allowed to update these documents.
+The system will automatically notify the shipper of the driver’s progress in getting to the pick-up location.
+The shipper and driver will be able to communicate with one another based on their progress or location.
+The shipper will have the ability to post messages through the active message thread, (e.g., “Shipment ready for Pick-Up and located at our Dock;”“Need 1 more Hour to get the Shipment ready,”etc.).
+This open communication between the two major stakeholders will increase the ease of doing business, decrease waiting time for the driver, and give the shipper the opportunity to be proactive should issues arise with the shipping process.
+It will also function like an electronic ledger of communication, with all interactions recorded and time-stamped.